Yaminike/MapleScala/README.md

 Please note, the default database driver is MySQL, if you wish to change it, please also update [build.sbt](/build.sbt) to include the driver you want to use.

+### WZ Data
+All data from the WZ files is converterted to the [NX (PKG4) Format Specification](http://nxformat.github.io/) and compressed using GZip rather than LZ4, due native support existing for it.
+The files should be placed in the resources/XML folder.

+A download is available from [here][9] (obviously you should unzip all files into the folder)

 ### License

 > Copyright 2015 Yaminike